 We urge you to take care of your IOAN products and pay close attention to our product care suggestions so that they last as long as possible.
 Pigment change and variation are what makes our garments particularly unique and special.
 When using natural dyes, a bit of color fading over time can be expected, as can be the case for chemically-dyed products as well.
 For products dyed with Iron salt and Iron vinegar, it is crucial to avoid lemon and other acidic liquids when wearing our products.

 To extend the life of all of our products as long as possible, we offer an indigo re-dyeing service from our headquarters at a reasonable cost.
 Please get in touch at firstname.lastname@example.org for more information.

 Authentic indigo dye is fixed to garments through a fermentation process.
 This fermentation process involves plant decay, decomposition, and actively-monitored live cultures to ensure that the proper levels of bacteria are maintained to assist in the fixing of dye to each garment.
 It’s an olfactory wonderland or act of aggression, depending on who you ask.
 Either way, the smell is eliminated after the first couple of washes.

 Starting Summer 2018, we will be making undyed, unbleached t-shirts with our organic cotton as the most basic IOAN tee.
 We don't want to continue to waste resources and create pollution to bleach something that is originally perfect.

 IOAN rarely offers sales.
-Our products are already well priced for the process and quality involved.
-We also do not want offer products at a discount that may inspire purchases that may otherwise be unnecessary.
+Our products are already well priced for the processes and quality involved.
+We also do not want to offer products at a discount that may inspire purchases which may otherwise be unnecessary.
 As always, we urge our customers to buy less.